Snowflake-Labs/emerging-solutions-toolbox/helper-convert2iceberg/README.md

         - Convert2Iceberg can be used to create an `EXTERNAL VOLUME`.

 ## Installation
 This repo includes the `c2i_install` notebook, located in the `installer/` directory, that installs the Convert2Iceberg SiS app.
-The notebook should be imported in the appicable Snowflake account and executed, using the desired role.
+The notebook should be imported in the applicable Snowflake account and executed, using the desired role.
 Refer to the notebook for more details.

 **NOTE:** the `c2i_install` notebook is standalone and always references the latest version of Convert2Iceberg.
 This allows the notebook to be distributed separately from the full repo.